 Luckily, there are many tools and strategies to help remote workers successfully exchange ideas while staying organized and productive.

-In this article, we share tips, tools and practices for creating a supportive and productive remote work environment that fosters accountability and team growth.
+In this article, we share tools for managing remote teams, best practices and examples of how to create a supportive and productive remote work environment that fosters accountability and team growth.

 To learn how to manage remote teams effectively, it’s critical to find the right tools for communication, collaboration and project management.